 Seasonal Pattern

-Gold prices, like many other assets, can exhibit seasonal patterns or tendencies based on various annual events, demand cycles, or historical trends.
-For instance, gold might see increased demand during certain festivals, holidays, or times of the year when jewellery purchases are prevalent.
-Seasonal pattern traders study these recurring timeframes and base their trades on the predictable demand and supply changes, aiming to make returns from these periodic price fluctuations.
+Gold prices, like many other assets, can exhibit seasonal patterns driven by annual events, demand cycles, and historical trends.
+For instance, gold might see increased demand during specific festivals, holidays, or times of the year when jewellery purchases are prevalent.
+Seasonal pattern traders study recurring timeframes and base their trades on predictable demand and supply shifts, aiming to generate returns from periodic price fluctuations.

 Trend Trading [4]